Scifabric/pybossa/doc/api.rst

 the following header: "X-CSRFToken".

-As this endpoint supports **three** different forms, you must specify which form are you targetting adding an extra key: **btn**.
+As this endpoint supports **three** different forms, you must specify which form are you targeting adding an extra key: **btn**.
 The options for this key are:

 * **Profile**: to update the **form**.
   **Upload**: to update the **upload_form**.